Click for homepage

 Two secret organisations

-During the first years, the O and I service operated independently from each other, without each of them knowing about the other's existence.
+During the first years, the 'O' and 'I' service operated independently from each other, without each of them knowing about the other's existence.
 The I-service was controlled by the Ministry of Defense and reported directly to the Minister.
 The O-service on the other hand, fell under the Ministry of General Affairs and reported only to the the Prime Minister.
-Around 1948, the SBOs in various European countries formed the Western Union Clandestine Committee (WUCC) in which thoughts were exchanged about the theoretical structure of a stay behind organisation.
+Around 1948, the SBOs in various European countries formed the Western Union Clandestine Committee (WUCC) in which thoughts were exchanged about the theoretical structure of a stay-behind organisation.

 NATO

 After NATO was established in 1949, it took over the military aspects of the Western Union as well as (in 1951) the tasks of the WUCC.
 At NATO's headquarters – known as SHAPE – a Special Projects Branch (SPB) was established, which was tasked with Unorthodox Warfare (UW).
 During peace time, the so-called Clandestine Planning Committee (CPC) would form the link between the SPB and the various SBOs.
-The CPC would later be renamed Allied Clandestine Committee (ACC) and eventually to Allied Coordination Committee (also abbreviated to ACC).
+The CPC would later be renamed Allied Clandestine Committee (ACC) and eventually to Allied Coordination Committee (also abbreviated ACC).

 O&I

-In 1961, the first attempts were made to merge the activities of the O-service and the I-service.
-This plan met strong opposition from the founder and initial leader of the O-service, Henk Veeneklaas.
+In 1961, the first attempts were made to merge the activities of the O-service and the I-service0.
+This plan met with strong opposition from the founder and initial leader of the O-service, Henk Veeneklaas.
 He argued that the two services were too different to be merged.
 In his opinion, the I-service was a military organisation whilst the O-service was purely a civil one.
 In 1967, the problem was solved by discharging the heads of both services and appointing a new coordinator.

-From this time onwards, the Dutch clandestine service was known as O&I (sometimes called I&O by its members), with the two services working independently, but under supervision of the coordinator.
+From this moment on, the Dutch clandestine service was known as O&I (sometimes called I&O by its members), with the two services working independently, but under supervision of the coordinator.
 The main office of the organisation was housed in villa Maarheeze in Wassenaar (near The Hague) under the cover of the Foreign Intelligence Service (IDB).
 The former BI (by now the I-service) was housed here since May 1945.

 The image on the right shows villa Maarheeze in later years (2014).
 It is currently used as a high-profile office building and can be rented.